jakoch/php-wasm-devbox/playground/readme.md

 - [ ] Provide two code execution modes:
   - [ ] "Continuous" mode: Live code output preview as you type
   - [x] "Single run" mode: User must click "Run" to execute the code
+  - [ ] if the "Continous Checkbox" is on, hide the run button, else show run button
 - [x] Reset functionality:
   - [x] Clears the editor to a basic Hello World example
   - [ ] ask user for confirmation via dialog box?